dethstroak/kiseki-guides/Cold Steel/cold-steel-4/finale.md

 - Musse - 2F
 ## Optional Events
 - Millium's Bathrobe and Rosellia's Bathrobe - Visit the Bath on 3F
   - Random chance, can do this a few times
 - Battle Training - Visit computer in 3F
 ## Sidequests
 - Showdown of the Decade - Talk to Stark on the Ship's Deck
- - Winning nets you 2 AP
-  - Make backup save if you want to guarantee the AP
+  - Winning nets you 2 AP, make a backup save if you want to guarantee it
 ----------------------------------------------------------------------------------
 # Sutherland Region
 ## Profile Notes
 - Fiona - Hyarms Mansion